 The CII has 60 local institutes around the UK, meaning no-one is far from valuable local events.
 There is also a global network of affiliated institutes.

 Where can I find jobs in the profession?

-The largest proportion of pensions professionals work for insurance companies, benefits and actuarial consulting firms that provide services and advice to companies.
+The largest proportion of insurance professionals work for insurance companies, benefits and actuarial consulting firms that provide services and advice to companies.
 Other large employment areas are in specific departments of large private and public sector employers, in firms providing specialist services such as administration and investment management.
-Large firms of accountants and lawyers also have many employees specialising in pensions.
 Other specialist areas include communication and IT and regulatory bodies.

 If you are a school- or college-leaver, it is also worth looking at the local press for information on back-office and administrative roles.
-If you live in a larger city, it may be worth reading the trade press (PMI News) because they have jobs pages at the back of them, as well as useful sector news.
+If you live in a larger city, it may be worth reading the trade press (for example, Insurance Times and Post are among the best-known publications) because they have jobs pages at the back of them, as well as useful sector news.

 If you are a graduate, or will be a graduate, there are many places to look for graduate schemes.
 Websites such as this one have jobs boards with vacancies specifically for graduate roles.

 Could I move from one type of job in the profession to another?